 - 30 – 40 students, 5 – 8 staff

-- Meet with young, tech-savvy entrepreneurs to share your business plan
+- Meet with top entrepreneurs and develop a business plan

-- Photograph the neon-lit throngs of pedestrians at Shibuya Crossing
+- Photograph the dazzling neon lights of Shibuya Crossing

 Departure • Travel Day • Meet your fellow high school student travelers and a Pre-College representative at LAX Airport in Los Angeles, and fly together to Tokyo.
 To learn more about how we organize travel, click here.